-- 1st offense. notify parents, assign a detention, possible zero percent on assignment or redo an assignment. - 2nd offense: grade reduction of one full grade for the class and a "zero" on the assignment - 3rd offense: failure of class
+• 1st offense. notify parents, assign a detention, possible zero percent on assignment or redo an assignment.

+- 2nd offense: grade reduction of one full grade for the class and a "zero" on the assignment - 3rd offense: failure of class

-Alcohol/Illegal Drugs - Possession of, use of, under the influence of alcohol, narcotics, prescription drugs, inhalants, e-cigarettes/"vapes "or drugs, including look-a-like drugs or what is represented as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.)
+Alcohol/Illegal Drugs/Dab Pens - Possession of, use of, under the influence of alcohol, narcotics, prescription drugs, inhalants, e-cigarettes/"vapes "or drugs, including look-a-like drugs or what is represented as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.) Metal detectors may be used to locate contraband.

+- Notify Parents and possible notify Police - 1st offense 5-day suspension (Can be reduced with restorative justice.) - 2nd offense -10-day suspension and possible referral to Board of Education for hearing with possible expulsion.

+Alcohol/Illegal Drugs/ Transfer & Sale of - Transfer or sale of alcohol, narcotics, prescription drugs, inhalants, or drugs, including look-a-like drugs or what is represent as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.) Metal detectors may be used to locate contraband.

 - Notify Parents and possible notify Police

-- 1st offense Up to a 10-day suspension.

-- 2nd offense Immediate suspension and possible referral to Board of Education for hearing with possible expulsion.

-Alcohol/Illegal Drugs/ Transfer & Sale of - Transfer or sale of alcohol, narcotics, prescription drugs, inhalants, or drugs, including look-a-like drugs or what is represent as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.)
+- 1st offense: 5-10 day suspension

-- Notify Parents and possible notify Police - 1st offense: Possible referral to Board of Education for hearing and up to a 180-day suspension
+- 2nd offense: Possible referral to Board of Education for hearing and up to a 180-day suspension